Enzo of Sardinia: Biography

 During a campaign to support the Ghibelline cities of Modena and Cremona against Guelph in Bologna, he was defeated and captured on 26 May 1249 at the Battle of Fossalta.
 Though the emperor demanded his release, Enzo was thenceforth kept a knightly prisoner in Bologna, in a palace that came to be named Palazzo Re Enzo after him.
 Every attempt to escape or to rescue him failed, and he died after more than 22 years in captivity.
 After a magnificent funeral he was buried in the Basilica of San Domenico in Bologna.
 After the death of his half-brothers Conrad IV in 1254, Frederick of Antioch in 1256 and Manfred in 1266, as well as the execution of his nephew Conradin in 1268, he was one of the last of Hohenstaufen heirs.

 Enzo shared the father's passion for falconry, and was thus nicknamed Falconello ("little falcon").
 He was the dedicatee of a French translation of a hunting treatise by Yatrib.
 Like his brother Manfred, he presumably grew fond of poetry at Frederick's court: during his long imprisonment Enzo wrote several poems, two of his canzoni and a sonnet (Tempo vene che sale chi discende) are preserved.
 His fate and the fall of the Hohenstaufen dynasty was itself a source of inspiration for several poets, such as the Italian lyricist Giovanni Pascoli (Canzoni di re Enzio, 1909).

 The powerful Bentivoglio family of Bologna and Ferrara claimed descent from him.

+Issue

+He had no legittimate issue, but had four natural children, the last three of which were born during his imprisonment in Bologna: